Home » Schools » Is UC Berkeley Considered an Ivy League School?

 One such collegiate association is the Ivy League.
 The Ivy League is a collection of eight top universities.
 Although their formation aim wasn’t related to academic prowess, the Ivy League is now synonymous with prestigious schools.

 UC Berkeley, a top US university, is widely rumored to be among the Ivy League schools, which this article will clarify.
-At the end of this article, you’ll understand everything you need to know about UC Berkeley and its relationship with Ivy League.
+At the end of this article, you’ll understand everything you need to know about UC Berkeley and its relationship with the Ivy League.

 About the University of California, Berkeley